Microsoft reports $33.1 billion in Q1 2020 revenue: Azure up 59%, Surface down 4%, and LinkedIn up 25%

 - More Personal Computing: Up 4% to $11.1 billion.
 Windows OEM revenue was up 9%, while Windows commercial revenue increased 26%.
 Search advertising revenue minus traffic acquisition costs jumped 11%.
 Surface revenue decreased by 4%, and Xbox content and services revenue was flat.

-35 million consumer subscribers of Office 365 is significant, but it naturally pales in comparison to the enterprise side.
+Thirty-five million consumer subscribers of Office 365 is significant, but it naturally pales in comparison to the enterprise side.
 In fact, this past quarter, Microsoft passed 200 million monthly active Office 365 business users (up from 180 million reported the last few quarters).

 Office, LinkedIn, Cloud, Surface, and Gaming

 That growth contributed to overall revenue gains.
-Microsoft Office continues to be a cash cow for the company with the pivot to an Office 365 subscription business largely deemed a success.
+Microsoft Office continues to be a cash cow for the company, with the pivot to an Office 365 subscription business largely deemed a success.
 Microsoft has also successfully monetized its LinkedIn acquisition, which closed in December 2016.
 Double-digit growth for LinkedIn has been consistent for multiple quarters now.

 A 59% increase for Azure is another indication of slowing cloud growth for the company.
 That figure used to be over 100%, but has been falling lately: 76% in Q2 2019, 73% in Q3 2019, 64% in Q4 2019.
 This quarter we’re in the 50s — lower than ever before.
 Some of this is to be expected — growth has to slow eventually, but Microsoft will need to control the message.
 Microsoft does not break out exact Azure revenue numbers, likely to avoid comparisons with industry leader AWS.

 Surface continues to bring in $1 billion quarters.
-That said, Q1 is typically the company’s worst corner for Surface, and Q1 2020 was no different with just $1.14 billion in revenue (compared to $1.18 billion in Q1 2019).
+That said, Q1 is typically the company’s worst corner for Surface, and Q1 2020 was no different, with just $1.14 billion in revenue (compared to $1.18 billion in Q1 2019).
 That is likely because many were waiting for the company’s annual hardware event, which took place earlier this month.
 The company refreshed its lineup with the Surface Laptop 3, Surface Pro 7, Surface Pro X, and Surface Earbuds in time for the holiday season.
 We won’t know how those fare until next quarter, of course.
 This was easily the company’s biggest Surface event in years — Microsoft also unveiled dual-screen devices coming in 2020: Surface Neo and Surface Duo.

 Another disappointment in Q1 2020 was Microsoft’s gaming revenue, which fell 7%.
 Microsoft did not break out Xbox Live monthly active users as it usually does.
 In fact, this is the least we’ve seen Microsoft discuss Xbox and gaming in its earnings report in years.